Ecdysis: Process

 In preparation for ecdysis, the arthropod becomes inactive for a period of time, undergoing apolysis or separation of the old exoskeleton from the underlying epidermal cells.
 For most organisms, the resting period is a stage of preparation during which the secretion of fluid from the moulting glands of the epidermal layer and the loosening of the underpart of the cuticle occurs.

 Once the old cuticle has separated from the epidermis, a digesting fluid is secreted into the space between them.
 However, this fluid remains inactive until the upper part of the new cuticle has been formed.
 Then, by crawling movements, the organism pushes forward in the old integumentary shell, which splits down the back allowing the animal to emerge.
 Often, this initial crack is caused by a combination of movement and increase in pressure of hemolymph within the body, forcing an expansion across its exoskeleton, leading to an eventual crack that allows for certain organisms such as spiders to extricate themselves.

 While the old cuticle is being digested, the new layer is secreted.
 All cuticular structures are shed at ecdysis, including the inner parts of the exoskeleton, which includes terminal linings of the alimentary tract and of the tracheae if they are present.

 Insects

 Each stage of development between moults for insects in the taxon Endopterygota is called an instar, and the amount of time between moults is called a stadium.
 Each stage between moults of insects in the Exopterygota is called a nymph: there may be up to 15 nymphal stages.
 Endopterygota tend to have only four or five instars.
 Endopterygotes have more alternatives to moulting, such as expansion of the cuticle and collapse of air sacs to allow growth of internal organs.

 The process of moulting in insects begins with the separation of the cuticle from the underlying epidermal cells (apolysis) and ends with the shedding of the old cuticle (ecdysis).

-In many species it is initiated by an increase in the hormone ecdysone.
-This hormone causes:
+In many species, moulting is initiated by an increase in an ecdysteroid hormone such as ecdysone, 20-hydroxyecdysone, or turkesterone.
+This causes: